Java Code Generator

 --params-annotation

-Fully qualified name of the annotation to use on constructor parameters.
+Fully qualified name of the annotation type to use for annotating constructor parameters with their name.

 --non-null-annotation